 Verdict

-- Speed: Smartproxy is a bit faster, especially in most regions.
+- Speed: Decodo is a bit faster, especially in most regions.

 - Reliability: Both are super reliable, but Bright Data has slightly better uptime.

-- Pool Size: Bright Data has more IPs, but Smartproxy’s pool is still huge and works great.
+- Pool Size: Bright Data has more IPs, but Decodo' pool is still huge and works great.

-- Performance with Popular Sites: Smartproxy does a bit better with Amazon and social media.
+- Performance with Popular Sites: Decodo does a bit better with Amazon and social media.

-If you want faster proxies and good performance, Smartproxy is the way to go.
+If you want faster proxies and good performance, Decodo is the way to go.
 But if you need more IPs and better geo-targeting, Bright Data is a solid choice.

 Plus, Bright Data has the edge for enterprise-level tasks due to its infrastructure.
 But for smaller tasks, you won’t notice much difference.